MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 #### Mute a participant in a group call

+> [!NOTE]
+> You can't mute a participant in a one-to-one call.

 1. In the upper-right corner of the video feed, select the **Open Participants** button.

 2. Air tap the mute icon for the participant you want to mute.

 > [!NOTE]
-> If you mute a participant, you won't be able to unmute that participant.
+> If you mute a participant, you won't be able to unmute them.
 They must unmute themselves through Teams.
-You can't mute a participant in a one-to-one call.

 ### Receive a video call from a contact using Microsoft Teams